samarthhgowdaa/samarthhgowdaa.github.io/_posts/2025-10-27-project01-blinkingLED.md

 2. **PWM** – controlling brightness through duty cycle
 3. **Digital vs Analog Output** – how microcontrollers fake “analog”

 I definitely need more practice to sharpen these skills, and this project was a solid start.
+Apart from this, I really need to focus on C and C++ programming languages, because its faster than python, but inevitably I need to learn python because of Raspberry Pi, waiting on my desk.
+So yeah, that's it, if you wanna check out my other blogs, and want to know more about
+* <a href="https://samarthhgowdaa.github.io/posts/whereItAllBegan/" target="_blank">How it all started!</a>
+* <a href="https://samarthhgowdaa.github.io/posts/projects/" target="_blank">What I'm trying to do</a>

+These are the links, check it out.

-Thank you for staying with me till the end, I’ll see you guys in the next project.
+Thank you for staying with me till the end, I’ll see you guys in the <a>next project</a>.

 **Till then, bye-bye!**